 Workers can factor in the child tax credit and the credit for other dependents in Step 3 of the form.
 You can also include estimates for other tax credits in Step 3, such as education tax credits or the foreign tax credit.

 For deductions, it's important to note that you should only enter deductions other than the basic standard deduction on Line 4(b).
 So, you can include itemized deductions on this line.
 If you take the standard deduction, you can also include other deductions, such as those for student loan interest and IRAs.
-However, do not include the standard deduction amount itself.
-It could be "a source of error if folks just put in their full amount," warns Isberg.

 If you have multiple jobs or a working spouse, complete Step 3 and Line 4(b) on only one W-4 form.
 To get the most accurate withholding, it should be the form for the highest paying job.

-The get the most accurate withholding, use the IRS's Tax Withholding Estimator (opens in new tab) to help you fill out the W-4 form.
-You'll also want to use this tool if you expect to work only part of the year, have dividend income or capital gains, are subject to additional taxes (e.g., the additional Medicare tax), or have self-employment income.
+The get the most accurate withholding, use the IRS's Tax Withholding Estimator to help you fill out the W-4 form.
+You'll also want to use this tool if you expect to work only part of the year, have dividend income or capital gains that are subject to additional taxes (e.g., the additional Medicare tax), or have self-employment income.

 You'll want a few things by your side before you start using the tool — you'll need them as a source of information.
 For example, have your most recent income tax return handy.
 You'll also need your most recent pay stub (your spouse's, too, if you're married).
 Collect information for other sources of income as well, such as invoices, statements and 1099 forms.

 If you receive taxable income that isn't from wages — like interest, dividends or distributions from a traditional IRA — you can have your employer withhold tax from your paycheck to cover the extra taxes.
 Just put the estimated total amount of this income for the year on Line 4(a) of your W-4 form and your employer will calculate the proper withholding amount for each pay period.
-In most cases, you won't have to submit estimated tax payments for this income.

 Don't include income from a side gig on Line 4(a).
 Keep reading for information on how to get your boss to withhold taxes from your regular paycheck for self-employment income.